derekgreene11/MERN-App/README.md

 # Projects
-A showcase of some of the software development projects I have completed while studying at Oregon State University
+A showcase of some of the software development projects I have completed while studying at Oregon State University.